AmbientAI/django-opensearch-toolkit/README.md

     - This is completely analogous to how Django manages connections to multiple RDBMS databases.
 - Define all cluster settings, ISM policies, and index template mappings _in code_, via migration files
     - This makes it easier to track and replicate these settings across environments (e.g., dev & prod clusters).
     - This is analogous to how Django generates migration files for schema changes.
-The difference is that the migrations here are manually-written, not auto-generated.
+The difference is that the migrations here are manually written, not auto-generated.
 - Run migrations against clusters using Django management commands
     - This is analogous to running `python manage.py migrate` for RDBMS databases.
     - Under the hood, it tracks the state of migrations in a hidden index in the cluster itself, similar to what Django does using tables in relational dbs.